FerrAS

 Ferrofluid Application Study

-FerrAS is already building on a successful “flight legacy”: With PAPELL, we tested the use of ferrofluids on the ISS for the first time.
-Our second ISS experiment, FARGO, was also a complete success and paved the way for further ferrofluid research.
-The promising results we obtained with PAPELL led to the development of these subsequent experiments.
+FerrAS already builds on a successful “flight heritage”: With PAPELL, we tested the use of ferrofluids on the ISS for the first time.
+FARGO, our second ISS experiment, was also a complete success and paved the way for more ferrofluid research.
+The promising results we achieved with Papell led to the following experiments.

-Our experiments
+Our Experiments

 Displacement Pump